-The primary stationary source of air pollutants associated with the proposed park would be emissions from the combustion of fossil fuels by HVAC equipment.
-The proposed park structures would be located at least 200 feet from any off-site sensitive use, such as residences.
-Assuming the proposed structures would be largely one story in height, and using Figure 3Q-6 of the CEQR Technical Manual as guidance, it is not expected that any individual park structure would result in any potential significant adverse air quality impact.
+The proposed structures would be located within the proposed park and would be at least 200 feet from any off-site sensitive use, such as residences.
+The proposed structures would be largely one story in height.
+Using Figure 3Q-6 of the CEQR Technical Manual, no individual structure would result in any potential significant adverse air quality impact, since the maximum permitted size is much greater than the size of the proposed park structures.
+In fact, assuming a minimum distance of 200 feet and the combined development size of the proposed structures, no significant adverse air quality impact is predicted.
+Therefore, no significant impacts are predicted from the proposed project's stationary sources of emissions.